NathanKr/node-typescript-setup-tsconfig/README.md

 <li>You will not get error compiling the code with out import \ export sum function - which is not what i am expecting</li>
 <li>usage may be cumbersome: you need to compile from one terminal e.g. using tsc -w and run from another terminal e.g. using node or nodemon.
 You are in big trouble If you forget to compile, use old compilation and run node or nodemon</li>
 <li>you get an error using require in index.ts instead of import in case there are no other import in index.ts.
 This is strange and not clear</li>
+<li>We must have compiled version to run node.
+Compiled version is in ./dist and this is annoying when you search for files during development</li>
 </ul>

 <h2>Points of interest</h2>